sgmurphy/wordpress-plugins/wc-frontend-manager/readme.txt

 == Upgrade Notice ==

-= 6.7.12 =
+= 6.7.13 =
-* Enhanced – WooCommerce 9.0+ compatibility added
-* Enhanced – wcfm_get_customers_orders_stat() function to accurately calculate the total amount spent by vendors.
-This update resolves previous inaccuracies in displaying vendor-specific order statistics.
-* Fixed    – PHP Notice: Function ID was called incorrectly.
-Order properties should not be accessed directly.
-* Fixed    - Replaced strlen() with mb_strlen() to support UTF-8 characters for menu labels in store-manager dashboard.
+* Enhanced – Stripe Split Payment connect settings now use the store location address as prefilled data.
+* Fixed    – Vulnerability in the Customer Manage Section: An unauthorized user can change a customer's email, as reported by Wesley (Wcraft).
+Credit goes to Wesley for identifying this issue.
+* Fixed    – Stripe Split Payment Issue with Cross-Border Payments: If the platform account and connected account(s) are not from the same country, Stripe payments fail when using "direct charge" mode.
+* Fixed    – Issue related to report section Out of stock database query
+* Fixed    – Minor typo fix, language pot file updated